gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 Click "Create policy".
 That should only take a second.

-Now you need to create a role which has that policy.
+Now you need to create an IAM role which that policy will be attached to.
 So in the left-hand menu, click on "Roles".
 Click on the blue button to "Create role".

 For the trusted entity, that needs to be ECS, so in the dropdown menu start typing "Elastic ..." and you should see that option available.
 We want the "Elastic Container Service Task" as shown here, as that will assume this role: